nodejs/node/GOVERNANCE.md

 `tsc-agenda` label.
 That will add it to the TSC meeting agenda.

 Before each TSC meeting, the meeting chair will share the agenda with members of the TSC.
-TSC members can also add items to the agenda at the beginning of each meeting.
+TSC voting members can also add items to the agenda at the beginning of each meeting.
 The meeting chair and the TSC cannot veto or remove items.

 The TSC may invite people to take part in a non-voting capacity.